AInora

 Conference Bridge Architecture

 What happens when the AI needs to transfer to a human agent?
 A naive approach disconnects the AI and cold-transfers.
 A better approach: conference bridge.
 The AI stays on the line, briefs the human agent (either via whisper or a pre-call summary pushed to their screen), and then the three parties are on one call.
 The AI can continue to listen, take notes, fill CRM fields, and re-engage if needed.
-This requires SIP-level conference control - Telnyx call control API supports this natively with conference commands.
+This requires SIP-level conference control - modern CPaaS call control APIs support this natively with conference commands.
 The architecture is three WebSocket sessions sharing one bridge.

 Non-Negotiable Infrastructure